Skip to Main Content

 The Williams Record

 Emily Zas ’25 is an English and history major from Brooklyn, N.Y.
-She is a section editor for the features section.
-She previously served as a staff writer for the news section.
+She is an editor-at-large.
+She served as a managing editor in fall 2024, and before that, as executive editor for features, section editor for features, and staff writer for news.

 Email: [email protected]